1DGK/1dgk.github.io/misc.md

 - The Passage by Justin Cronin

 **Currently watching**
-- Andrei Rublev
+- Steins;Gate

 **To-watch** (max 10):
-- Steins;Gate
 - The Count of Monte-Cristo (2024)
-- Frieren
-- Look Back
-- When We Were Kings
+- Frieren: Beyond Journey's End
-- Beatles '64
+- Beatles '64 (2024)